Gallery Previous Years

 Don Ranford was unable to attend our June Meeting, but was presented with his 50 year Membership Certificate

 Lindsay Williams was unable to attend our June Meeting, but was presented with his 50 year Membership Certificate.

 A Plaque for Bertie Beaumont was unveiled on The Wall of Remembrance on Friday 23 July, followed by a farewell at the North Beach Bowling Club

 On 9th August 2021 our General Meeting and Annual General Meeting was attended by over 120 Members.
 See About Us on This Link for our Executive and Committee Members

 Army Museum of Western Australia

-40 Members visited the Army Museum of Westsern Australian on Friday 12th August, followed by a feed of Fish and Chips at Ciccerello’s overlooking The Fremantle Fishing Boat Harbour.
+40 Members visited the Army Museum of Western Australian on Friday 12th August, followed by a feed of Fish and Chips at Ciccerello’s overlooking The Fremantle Fishing Boat Harbour.

 North Beach Tigers

-The Sub Branch were welcomed by the North Beach Tigers Football Club to join them in a belated Anzac Day Match Ceremony which was cancelled due to covid restriction earlier in the year.
+The Sub-Branch was welcomed by the North Beach Tigers Football Club to join them in a belated Anzac Day Match Ceremony which was cancelled due to covid restriction earlier in the year.
 A very successful day.
-Not only because of the Tigers’ victory, but the mutual respect between the Sub Branch and the Football Club.
+Not only because of the Tigers’ victory, but the mutual respect between the Sub- Branch and the Football Club.

 September General Meeting